AiXia520/MLWSE/README.md

 3. Run `python lasso_stacking2_ccd.py`, get `CCD datasets MLWSE-L21 results`;

 ### Algorithm Evaluation
-we use six common evaluation metrics to verify the performance including Hamming loss, Accuracy, Ranking loss, F1, Macro-F1 and Micro-F1.
+we used six common evaluation metrics to verify the performance including Hamming loss, Accuracy, Ranking loss, F1, Macro-F1 and Micro-F1.
 It has been implemented in `mlmetrics.py`.

 #### Friedman Statistics Evaluation
 We employed the Friedman test to statistically analyze the performance of the different algorithms systematically.
 The detailed Friedman statistics analysis can be found in `result/result_analysis.xls`.
 You can run `plot_friedman.py` to get CD diagrams of the algorithms under each evaluation criterion.

+1. `cd root/`;
-Run `python plot_friedman.py`, get ` CD diagrams of the algorithms`;
+2. Run `python plot_friedman.py`, get ` CD diagrams of the algorithms`;

 #### Parameter Sensitivity Evaluation
+We analyzed the parameter sensitivity of MLWSE-L1 and MLWSE-L21 by conducting experiments on the Emotions and GpositiveGO datasets. you can use the following steps:
+1. `cd root/`;
+2. Run `python lasso_stacking_tune_parameter.py`, get `parameter sensitivity results`;
+3. Run `python lasso_stacking2_tune_parameter.py`, get `parameter sensitivity results`;

 #### Convergence Evaluation